magic/test/docsrc/pages/index.md

 #### expectations for optimal test messages:

-src and test directories have the same structure and files tests one src file per test file tests one function per suite tests one feature per test
+* src and test directories have the same directory structure and filenames
+* tests one src file per test file
+* tests one function per test suite
+* tests one feature per test unit

 #### #test-suites-fs Filesystem based naming